KdotJPG/NoisePosti.ng/_posts/2024-1-20-Evaluating-Multiple-Noise-Seeds-At-Once.md

 Several notable observations can be drawn from this data.

 First, the multi-seeded noise implementations display measurable improvements in efficiency as the number of seeds increases.
 Among the evaluated noise types, Simplex showcases the most gradual growth in runtime, followed by Cellular, with Perlin falling in last.
 This discrepancy in the technique's efficacy appears correlated with the intensity of the seed-independent operations in each noise type.
 Simplex involves grid transformations and falloff functions, this particular Cellular implementation performs some pre-processing for its skip conditions, all while Perlin requires only a few smoothstep evaluations.
-As a result, it is difficult to optimize Perlin to the same degree with this technique.
+As a result, it is difficult to optimize Perlin to the same degree.

-Secondly, Cellular's amortized runtime curves convey non-monotonic trends, which might relate to the skip conditions in this implementation.
-The early stopping conditions significantly improve the algorithm's initial performance, as it would otherwise process all 81 possible points every evaluation, but can become less likely to take effect as more seeds' distances are processed in parallel.
-The increasing trend for the individual evaluator may relate to discrepancies at the hardware branch prediction level.
+Secondly, Cellular's amortized runtime curves convey non-monotonic trends, likely related to the skip conditions in this implementation.
+These early exits significantly improve the algorithm's initial performance, as it would otherwise process all 81 possible points every evaluation, but become less likely to activate as more seeds' distances are processed in parallel.
+The increasing trend for the individual evaluator may arise in part from discrepancies at the hardware branch prediction level.
 It's worth noting that the 3D cellular functions in many popular libraries only check 27 distances, but lack the early return functionality present in the example here.

 Furthermore, for a single seed, the standard evaluators remain marginally more efficient.
 This is to be expected, as the loops and dereferencing in the multi-seedable implementations introduce some overhead into the procedures.
 Once two or more seeds are in play, all three multi-seedable implementations take the lead.